MarcoSignoretto/SwipeView/README.md

 #### Front view click listener
 You can register a listener for the click on the front view using the normal `setOnClickListener`.

-The click on this view is detected only when the view is in the `closed` state.
+The click on this view is detected only when the view is in `closed` state.
 ```kotlin
 view1.setOnClickListener(View.OnClickListener {
     Toast.makeText(this, "Front view clicked", Toast.LENGTH_SHORT).show()